misener/GRTTWaK-website/_events_upcoming/toronto-2018-june.md

 ---

+- The Royal has 5 accessible sections which you can reserve after completing your ticket purchase.
+Please email `dan@grownupsreadthingstheywroteaskids.com`
+- One of the accessible seating areas has space for two mobility devices.
+- The other three are for single mobile devices with 2-3 seats beside them.
-The Royal Cinema has wheelchair accessible seating, but does not have accessible washrooms.
-Regrettably, the stage is also not wheelchair accessible.
+- Please note that the Royal does not have accessible washrooms